bvasilop/gatsby-bv-portfolio/src/projects/an-international-design-system.md

 date: 2019-10-01T20:51:00.000Z
 client: Project 1
 title: Parametric search
-slug: /panasonic-parametric-search
+slug: /Panasonic-parametric-search
 link: >-
   https://www.billvas.com
 color: "#EF5F50"
 featuredimage: /img/parametric-cover-image.png
 outline: >-
   Parametric searches are typically a mess of cluttered interface components and unreadable data.
-I designed, user tested and prototyped a fully reponsive solution for Panasonic America that strips away the complexity and provides users with an easy way to configure and refine the parameters of their search.
+I designed, user tested and prototyped a fully responsive solution for Panasonic America that strips away the complexity and provides users with an easy way to configure and refine the parameters of their search.
 content: